ipfs/kubo/docs/config.md

 When this policy is enabled, it follows changes to MFS and updates the pin for MFS root on the configured remote service.

-A pin request to the remote service is sent only when MFS root has changed and time has passed, since the previous pin is bigger than `RepinInterval`.
+A pin request to the remote service is sent only when MFS root CID has changed and enough time has passed since the previous request (determined by `RepinInterval`).

 ###### `Pinning.RemoteServices: Policies.MFS.Enabled`